Impact Investment Landscape: An Introduction

 With an increasingly globalized and hyper-connected world, the problems facing humanity in every place of the world are known to all, and people with the ability and concern, have the means to put their resources to use to solve these problems.
-The millennial generation is also more concerned about creating impact than any other previous generation, which some academics relate to the topmost rung of the Maslow’s hierarchy of needs: self-actualisation.
-The millennials, more than any previous generation, focus on this rung, and this too has brought the need to create a positive impact into the mainstream line of thought for both younger and older populations.
-The Sustainable Development Goals (SDGs) set by the United Nations General Assembly act as the guiding beacons for several organisations and individuals in their official as well as personal activities today.
+The millennial generation is also more concerned about creating impact than any other previous generation, which some academics relate to the topmost rung of the Maslow’s hierarchy of needs: self-actualization.
+The millennials, more than any previous generation, focus on this rung, and this too has brought the need to create a positive impact on the mainstream line of thought for both younger and older populations.
+The Sustainable Development Goals (SDGs) set by the United Nations General Assembly act as the guiding beacons for several organizations and individuals in their official as well as personal activities today.
 Impact investors also look to fulfilling these goals by leveraging the force of the market economy and for-profit investors.

 However, many doubts persist about what impact investments really mean?
 How do they differ from philanthropy?
 Is it only for investors who are content with lower returns in place of the impact created?
-Lastly, how will this space develop and where does it fit into the larger worlds of both social impact, and financial investors?
+Lastly, how will this space develop and where does it fit into the larger worlds of both social impact and financial investors?

 While there are several definitions of impact investments that differ slightly on technical details, we can think of them as investments that chase the double bottom line, instead of simply monetary profit.
 Thus, they are investments that seek both profit and impact.
-An easy way to visualize this may be an investment into a for-profit organization that has social impact as part of its official goals.
+An easy way to visualize this may be an investment into a for-profit organization that has a social impact as part of its official goals.
 This differs from pure philanthropy, which seeks to create an impact without expecting any monetary return.
 Thus, impact investments may be thought of as supplements to government and philanthropy, in dealing with humanity’s challenges.

 An interesting finding is that impact investments do not necessarily mean lower financial returns.
 McKinsey published that between 2010 and 2015, the average IRR (internal rate of return) of impact investment exits has been 10%, higher than the expected market rate of 7% during the period.
 In fact, the top third of deals generated an average IRR of 34%!